2SLGBTQI+

 To visually showcase the campaign with photography, we invited performers to strut their stuff at a photoshoot (in a queer nightclub, Ottawa’s famed Lookout, of course).
 The resulting photos helped bring the campaign to life while also highlighting the delightful overall message of the campaign — to get out and vote, with 2SLGBTQI+ rights in mind!

 LeBlanc (& co.)
-Communications also received recognition as an agency for our work on Drag the Vote.
+Communications also received media coverage as an agency.
 Campaign Canada — a media outlet covering the design and advertising sectors — covered LeBlanc (& co.)
 Communications’ work on Drag the Vote.
-We were also nominated for the Winnipeg Advertising Association's Signature Awards in the "campaign" category and the "public service / charity design" category.